Food in Sicily Italy: A Foodie’s Guide to Regional Flavors and Culinary Traditions

 But the one ingredients most have in common is cheese which helps to bind the rice together along with a touch of tomato sauce in the center.

-Pasta and pesto are plentiful in Sicily, and it’s interesting to note the different pasta shapes that are unique to Sicily as opposed to northern Italy.
+Sicilian pasta dishes are a love letter to the island’s bounty!
+Pasta and pesto dishes are plentiful in Sicily, and it’s interesting to note the different pasta shapes that are unique to Sicily as opposed to northern Italy.

-Sicily features dozens of varieties of pasta and even more pasta-based dishes.
+Sicily features dozens of varieties of pasta and even more pasta-based dishes, but you’ll see these five more than others:

 If you love sardines, you’ll love this uniquely Sicilian take on pasta.
 Spaghetti or Bucatini with Red Prawns is often topped with grated bottarga, quite a luxurious option found in many fine-dining restaurants on the island.